-6.57 The design allows good access for emergency services, and facilities for the safe access to and from buildings in the event of an emergency.
+6.58 The design allows good access for emergency services, and facilities for the safe access to and from buildings in the event of an emergency.

-6.58 The proposed illustrative masterplan makes the necessary provisions for emergency and refuse vehicles to access all parts of the site, in line with the requirements of Part B of the Approved Building Regulations.
+6.59 The proposed illustrative masterplan makes the necessary provisions for emergency and refuse vehicles to access all parts of the site, in line with the requirements of Part B of the Approved Building Regulations.

-6.59 Refuse storage should be convenient with access to rear gardens with the requisite internal storage in line with MfS requirements.
+6.60 Refuse storage will be convenient with access to rear gardens with the requisite internal storage, in line with Manual for Streets requirements.